Table of Contents:

 Ryan White HIV/AIDS Part A Program: The Ryan White Program is federally funded program that provides health and support services to persons living with HIV/AIDs in Clay, Duval, Nassau, and St. Johns Counties.
 The Social Services Division coordinates with Neighborhoods Housing Division (HOPWA) to coordinate payment of deposits (Housing) and rent (Social Services).
 Click here to learn more about the program.

-Indigent Burial Program: The program provides for the disposition of persons who die and have no family or ability to pay for private funeral arrangements.
-For information about eligibility, please contact Eternity Funeral Homes and Crematory at (904) 348-5579 or Georgeanne Taylor at (904) 630-4757.
+Indigent Cremation Program: The program provides for cremation only.
+Eligibility is contingent on an assesment of income, assets and ability to pay for private funeral arrangements.
+For additional information about eligibility, please contact Eternity Funeral Homes and Crematory at (904) 348-5579 or Paulette Mitchell at (904) 255-3340.